What to Think About When Buying a Retail Business

 If the business has a great location and relies on its location for much of its success, then you will absolutely need the assurance of a protected location that:

-• Is the current lease between the business owner and the landlord transferable/assignable to you and is it long-term?
-You may (most likely will) need to negotiate additional lease terms to give yourself at least ten years of a guaranteed location.
-Do not minimize the importance of the lease or if the business is in a retail center mix of co-tenants.
+- Has in place a current lease between the business owner and the landlord that is transferable/assignable to you and is long-term.
+You may (most likely will) need to negotiate additional lease terms with the landlord to give yourself at least five to ten (5-10) years of a guaranteed location.
+Do not minimize the importance of the lease terms and remaining duration of the lease if the business is in a retail center with a mix of co-tenants.

-• What about new and better competition?
+- What about new and better competition?
 New competition is a fact and your future reality.
-Is a Wawa convenience and gas station coming into your marketplace, a Starbucks, Chipotle… you get it!
+Is a Wawa convenience and gas station coming into your marketplace, a Starbucks, Chipotle, Chick-Fil-A… you get it!
 Above all, think about every possible situation that can impact the location of your prospective business and investigate it thoroughly.

 Product Offering